-Social Life has a decade of experience in carrying out research and practical projects, providing insights into the relationship between people and places.
+Social Life now has a decade of experience in carrying out research and practical projects, providing insights into the relationship between people and places.
 We have a deep understanding on how people are affected by the built environment and changes to their surroundings.
 Much of our work highlights the social impacts of built environment investments in specific areas.
 We specialise in understanding social infrastructures in places, our Connective Social Infrastructure report sets out the findings of Mayor of London's Good Growth by Design research inquiry into how social infrastructure is supporting social integration.
 Our latest reports on the impact of COVID-19 on Southwark communities highlights the importance of community and belonging as indicators of resilience in times of crisis.

-Through our work, we have come to understand ways to make engagement processes more inclusive and representative and are able to identify social values as they relate to a built environment project and convert them into trackable and implementable indicators.
+Through our work, we have come to understand ways to make engagement processes more inclusive and representative and ways to break apart social values into trackable and implementable indicators.
 Yet reflecting on our work 10 years on we have not seen enough changes in practice.
 Now, we seek to be more interventionist and ground this knowledge.

 Social Life has worked extensively with councils, developers, housing associations and community organisations.
 We understand how decisions and processes about planning and shaping the built environment are made and many of the barriers to people-centred processes.
 We want to leverage this experience and our networks to find better ways of working together.
 At this moment we are faced with an interlinked social and environmental crisis that is fundamentally impacted by the built environment.
 COVID-19 has highlighted existing social fractures and the importance of quality home and access to public spaces.
 The way we plan, design, construct, engage with, inhabit, experience, programme and access spaces has significant social consequences and can support greater equality (or perpetuate even entrench inequality).
 Practitioners must be empowered and have the capacity to design for the greater good of communities impacted by their work, and to commit to both social and environmental sustainability.